 Amalfi Coast & Sorrento Travel Tips

 - Avoid the daytripper crowds – Despite more than half-a-century of mass tourism and wildfire exploitation, the Sorrento Peninsula and the Amalfi Coast still possess a few unexplored and approachable places not yet corrupted by impossibly high prices and artificially piped lemon-scents.
 Some remain authentically frozen in time.
 Seek lesser-known Amalfi Coast destinations, ones that retain some of the dreamlike quality Steinbeck marveled at when he first visited after World War II.
-I’ve listed a number of them on this article.
+Check out our Cooking at Casa Mia in Sorrento

 - Travel off season – July and August in this part of the world are hot, with cliffs exposed to scorching sun for most of the day.
 This translates to temperatures that hardly drop in the evening.
 For this reason, in summer the the sky is also always a little hazy.
 None of this happens in early spring and late fall.
 The air is crisp and the sky is crystal clear.
 Not to mention the water: deep azure, with patches of dark navy blue, ruffled by surface breezes.
 During off-season, there are less crowds visiting the Amalfi Coast and Sorrento, which means short to zero lines in restaurants and having a front row lounger on the beach (Italian beaches are open in May to October).
 There’s also an overall relaxed and welcoming vibe.
 The low season is also best for deals, when hotels, restaurants, service providers and shops apply lower rates.
 Less people also means less boat and car traffic and lower parking fees in highly sought areas like Capri and Positano.
 Winter is a different story: the majority of shops, hotels and restaurants close down from the beginning of November until Easter.
 The beach is empty, the boats are pulled ashore and from January to March a lot of the locals take their vacation abroad.

 - Hike The Path of the Gods – This is a pathway that connects Nocelle to Agerola, hundreds of meters above Amalfi.
 The views are seriously jaw-dropping.
-Ask us about our guided hikes and picnics…
+We can arrange a privately guided hike and picnic with a local guide.

 - Check the calendar – There are some holidays and events that only fall on certain days.
 It would be a sin to miss them!
 Take for example the Ravello Music Festival, held annually in summer in the breathtaking Villa Rufolo.
 Or the Ferragosto celebrations, during which religious processions honor the Assumption of the Virgin Mary (Madonna dell’Assunta) on August 15th, and everyone eats traditional fried aubergine covered with chocolate admiring the fireworks at sea.
 Check our calendar of events in order to never miss another unique event on the Amalfi Coast again.